Quantum Circuit Mutants: Empirical Analysis and Recommendations: Related Work

-\textbf{Quantum Mutation Analysis.} Two key mutation analysis tools are available, Muskit~\cite{Mendiluze2021} and QMutPy~\cite{QmutPy,QMutPy2,QMutPy3}.
+Two key mutation analysis tools are available, Muskit~\parencite{Mendiluze2021} and QMutPy~\parencite{QmutPy,QMutPy2,QMutPy3}.
 Both tools can generate mutated quantum circuits with mutation operators, e.g., related to adding, removing, or replacing quantum gates.
 Note that QMutPy provides additional mutation operators related to the measurement gates, Quantum Measurement Insertion, and Quantum Measurement Deletion.
-QMutPy further looks into bug patterns identified in~\cite{BugPattern} and mutating a quantum gate with another ``syntactically-equivalent'' with the same number and types of arguments.
+QMutPy further looks into bug patterns identified in~\parencite{BugPattern} and mutating a quantum gate with another ``syntactically-equivalent'' with the same number and types of arguments.
 Fortunato et al. point out that such equivalence helps reduce the total number of mutants and decreases the possibility of having equivalent mutants.

 QMutPy and Muskit could generate many mutants, which might be infeasible to execute and even redundant.
 This paper instead studies the influence of various mutation characteristics, circuit characteristics, and algorithms and their classifications on the survivability of mutants via large-scale empirical evaluation to collect evidence to support researchers and practitioners in selecting meaningful mutants for mutation analysis.
 Moreover, based on the evidence collected, diverse mutant generation strategies can be developed and possibly integrated into QMutPy or Muskit.